Podcast Starter Kit: 7 Things You Need in 2023

 A Boom Arm & Shock Mount

-The best podcast equipment package comes with everything you need to get started, including a boom arm and shock mount.
+The best podcast equipment package includes everything you need to start, including a boom arm and shock mount.

 These tools ensure that your recording equipment is adequately secured and will not move around during recording.

-It also helps to reduce any handling noise that the microphone might pick up.
+It also helps reduce any handling noise the microphone might pick up.

-Boom arms and shock mounts are inexpensive, so they are a great addition to any podcast setup.
+Boom arms and shock mounts are inexpensive and great for any podcast setup.

 A Pop Filter